-Thanks for your interest in the Bike Tech in School (BTS) program!
+Thanks for your interest in the Bike Tech in School program!

-- Provide technical hands-on training and an avenue to career opportunities for high school students.
+- Provide technical training and a pathway to career opportunities or further education and training for high school students.

 - Increase the number of young cyclists and cycling advocates.

 - Expose students to the multitude of career paths in the cycling and outdoor industry.